A few things you may not know about the top two QBs in the draft

 Several questions hang in the air concerning this year's free agent market

-Plus: NFL expansion, Jaworski gets the boot, Jeremy Lin's craze and more
+Plus: Cliff Avril's threats, Jaworski gets the boot, Jeremy Lin's craze and more

 It's time to meet and get to know a whole new group of NFL prospects.
 Starting Thursday in Indianapolis, 326 players, 750 media members and 900 agents or so will collide at the stadium the Manning brothers made famous, Lucas Oil, for the rites of passage from college to pro football known as the NFL Scouting Combine.

 Every combine has a story, just as every draft has one.
 Often it's about the quarterback.
 Fourteen years ago, with a significantly smaller media crowd (maybe 10 or 12 reporters) on hand, Peyton Manning and Ryan Leaf competed to be No. 1, and Leaf came in overweight and botched his interview with the first-picking Colts, and the rest is history.
 Five years ago, it was the duel (yikes!) between JaMarcus Russell and Brady Quinn, two guys who clearly did not like each other, for the top spot in the draft.
 This year, there's about as much drama accompanying the top pick as 2007.
 Al Davis wanted the big arm of Russell then.
 I believe Jim Irsay wants the risk-averse Andrew Luck of Stanford to lead the Colts now.
 We shall see.
 But prepare this week for an onslaught of news about Luck and the quarterback sure to be taken very soon after him (likely second if St. Louis trades the pick, or third or fourth if the Rams don't deal), Baylor's Robert Griffin III.

 I spoke to their two coaches late last week, Art Briles of Baylor and David Shaw of Stanford, just to get a flavor of the two top prospects in the draft, and what impressed me was how similar the two quarterbacks are in many ways.